sts10/bottle-rs/readme.markdown

 Bottle has no config options, no flags, and only takes a single parameter, in an attempt to follow age's philosophy of simplicity.

 **This program is currently just a toy.
-I would not use it for real-world encryption/archiving at this time.**
+I would not use it for real-world encryption/archiving at this time.** As [the age crate, which this tool uses, warns](https://docs.rs/age/0.7.1/age/index.html), "Caution: all crate versions prior to 1.0 are beta releases for testing purposes only."

 ## Install